 You'll also need to pass the professional skills tests in numeracy and literacy before you begin your teacher training.
 Some training providers may require you to complete them before your interview, or ask you to complete them by a certain date as a condition of your offer.
 Find out more in our professional skills tests blog.

-Applications for 2019-20 open from Autumn 2018.
+Applications for next academic year are now open.
 To find out more and to apply for School Direct visit: www.bptsa.co.uk/school-direct.

 To find out more, email